promcon/website/content/submit.md

 * Prometheus internals and core development</li>

-**Speaker reimbursements:** Since PromCon is a non-commercial community conference, we will likely not be able to reimburse speakers for travel and accommodation.
+**Speaker reimbursements:** Since PromCon is a non-commercial community conference, speaker reimbursements for travel and accommodation will depend on available funding.
 If you want to give a talk but cannot get reimbursed by your company, please submit a proposal anyway and let us know in the "Additional note to the selection committee" field.
-We will then see what we can do, depending on available funding.
+We will then let you know what we can offer.